kylebrowning/waterwheel.swift/README.md

 ##Introduction

-The Drupal iOS SDK is a standard set of libraries for communicating to Drupal from any iOS device.
+The Drupal Swift SDK is a standard set of libraries for communicating to Drupal with Swift on any Apple powered device(iOS, macOS, watchOS, tvOS).
 Its extremely simple, and is basically a wrapper for Alamofire.
 It combines the most used commands to communicate with Drupal and handles session managment for you.

 ## Requirements